wdiazcarballo/ACM_School_Barcelona/A deep dive into sustainable generative AI and HPC systems.md

 ```bash
 nano stream_test.sh
 ```
-Change the line `#SBATCH --ntasks-per-node=X` where X is your test value.
+The line `#SBATCH --ntasks-per-node=X` should be changed where X is the test value.

 **Recommended test sequence**: 1, 2, 4, 8, 16, 32, 64 cores